Secure your spot on the trip and book now by paying your deposit of USD 1500$/person. Contact us if you wish to be added on the waiting list instead.

 Our villa is only 5 minutes away, where dinner awaits!

-This morning we will get on the bus and drive just for about 1 hour to the beautiful Sanctuary of Ippoasi, a wonderful animal sanctuary where we’ll enjoy a tour of their operation and visit their resident farm animals.
+This morning we will get on the bus and drive just for about 1 hour to visit a beautiful animal sanctuary.
+We will enjoy a tour of their operation and visit their resident farm animals.
 It truly is an honor to be able to visit such places around the world, to learn about the plights of local animals and show them our support.

 Today’s our last day together, and we’ll make the best of it!